45 mil Vinyl Installation Instructions

 WARNING: Do not use excessive pressure with the seam roller as this could distort the vinyl layer.

-Hot air welding seams is preferred for the 45 mil and is required for the 60 mil vinyl.
+Hot air welding seams is an option for the 45 mil and is required for the 60 mil vinyl.
 Ducan rents out the hot air welder along with a DVD for those wishing to use this method.
 Please contact your retailer or Ducan Customer Service at 1-800-943-8226 regarding the rental of this unit.

 Method 2 - Applying Overlap Cement